themike92/memex-HIST1900/docs/Sources and Annotations/Telegraph + Morse Code/@editorsMorseCodeTelegraph2022.md

 uri: https://www.history.com/topics/inventions/telegraph
 ---
 Tags:: #Annotations #Telegraph #MorseCode
-# Morse Code & the Telegraph
+# Morse Code & the Telegraph Annotations
 URL: https://www.history.com/topics/inventions/telegraph

 - This new technology opened the opportunity for many revolutionary technologies.
 It also helped with travel times and became a staple of early electrical technology.